-- A guaranteed seat at the Hastings Leadership Academy for Women (which is limited to 25 participants), with the first seat at full price plus a 50% discount for additional seats (up to three participants total).
+- A guaranteed seat at the annually sold-out Hastings Leadership Academy for Women (limited to 25 participants), with a discount on the first seat and a 50% discount on additional seats (up to three participants total).

 - Top listing of your firm or company with a link to your website displayed on WorkLife Law’s Women’s Leadership Edge web page and program materials.

 Women’s Leadership Edge members receive organization-wide access to a series of webinars and accompanying written materials.
 Webinars are given live once per quarter and available online through a password-protected member portal.
 Anyone in your organization can participate in the live webinars, watch previous webinars saved on the WLE member portal, and access a wide array of member resources on the member website.

 Webinars will cover a wide-range of timely, pertinent topics such as: